prozilla-os/ProzillaOS/packages/README.md

 ## Libraries

-These libraries are different modules of ProzillaOS that can be installed separately or via the bundle package `prozilla-os`.
+These libraries are different modules of ProzillaOS that can be installed separately. `@prozilla-os/core` and `@prozilla-os/shared` are also included in the `prozilla-os` bundle.

 - [`@prozilla-os/core`](./core/): Core functionality, React components and hooks
 - [`@prozilla-os/skins`](./skins/): Customizable skins for ProzillaOS